Yandex Cloud

 gRPC API

-Enable the Statistics sampling option when creating a cluster or updating its settings (the option is disabled by default).
+Enable the Statistics sampling option when creating a cluster or updating its settings.
+This option is disabled by default.

-To enable statistics collection, provide the --performance-diagnostics parameter in the update cluster command:
+To enable statistics collection, add the --performance-diagnostics option to the cluster update command:

 yc managed-postgresql cluster update <cluster_name_or_ID> \